sblanchet/pdserv/README.txt

   Copyright 2010 Richard Hacker (lerichi at gmx dot net)

-  This file is part of the pdcomserv package.
+  This file is part of the pdserv package.

-  pdcomserv is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+  pdserv is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-  pdcomserv is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+  pdserv is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-  You should have received a copy of the GNU General Public License along with pdcomserv.
+  You should have received a copy of the GNU General Public License along with pdserv.
 See COPYING.
 If not, see
   <http://www.gnu.org/licenses/>.

 =============================================================================